ViolaSangut/NBA-Game-Day-Notification-solution/README.md

 # PART 2: CREATING THE WEB UI FOR USERS WITH HTML/CSS/JS
 <p>We need to create a form where users can enter their email to subscribe to the game updates.</p>

-1. In the sub.html file uder the web_ui folder set the invokeURL.
+1. In the sub.html file under the web_ui folder set the invokeURL.
 2. Run a  python local server using the following command:python3 -m http.server 8080
 3. Go to the browser and search http://localhost:8080/sub.html.
 4. You will view the subscription form , enter an email and click on subscribe.
 If the set up works well, you should receive a confirmation email in the inbox of the entered email and a message that the email has been sent!!